CamilaJaviera91/sql-mock-data/README.md

 - Implement predictive models with machine learning to project trends in hiring and layoffs on a monthly and yearly basis.

 # 🔥 Introduction to PySpark
-- It's the Python API for Apache Spark, enabling the use of Spark with Python.
+- **PySpark** it's the Python API for Apache Spark, enabling the use of Spark with Python.

 ## 🔑 Key Features: